carolanncan/lambtron.github.io/articles/2015-07-12-bottom-of-product-hunt-a-look-at-the-product-hunt-effect/index.md

 The first day of being on Product Hunt gave it a whopping 403 sessions, which is 401 more sessions than expected (one from me and one from [@DirtyAnalytics](https://twitter.com/dirtyanalytics)).
 At an average duration session of 21 seconds, that is ~141 collective minutes of human kind that cannot be returned [#sorrynotsorry](http://media.giphy.com/media/rd4PovI7PgYw0/giphy.gif).

 Also, even after Product Hunt fanfare settled, I did not expect sustained traffic, or "lift".
 There are still daily consistent 20-50 sessions on the site.
-Though I suspect this is largely from robots, but I will certainly keep an eye on this for the next few months, before I begin putting together my pitch deck and approaching reputable VCs.
+Though I suspect this is largely from robots, I will certainly keep an eye on this for the next few months, before I begin putting together my pitch deck and approaching reputable VCs.

 Being the scrappy growth hacker that I am, I decided to move my mouse cursor further down in the Google Analytics interface and click on "Acquisition" to learn more about where all of this undeserved traffic came from.